zodiacie/Develop/README.md

 16) Type password and confirm password on the Portainer login page.
 17) Type "sudo docker restart portainer" to restart portainer.
 18) Login again into the Portainer docker UI page.
+19) Create Dockerfile
+FROM openjdk:17-jdk-slim
+WORKDIR /app
+COPY target/demo-0.0.1-SNAPSHOT.jar app.jar
+EXPOSE 8081
+ENV NACOS_SERVER_ADDR="192.168.1.130:8848"
+ENV SPRING_PROFILES_ACTIVE="docker"
+ENTRYPOINT ["java", "-jar", "app.jar"]
+20) Open a terminal and navigate to the directory containing the Dockerfile
+21) Run command: "docker build -t your-image-name(like demo02) ." ".: Indicates the current directory as the build context."
+22) Once the image is built, you can run a container based on it.
+Run command: "docker run -d -p 8080:80 --name your-container-name your-image-name" to create docker container.

 <a name = "jenkins">Jenkins</a>
 1) Use Portainer to start Jenkins container